-- Before each elevation of the work platform, the operator will: - Check for overhead obstructions and high-voltage conductors.
-A minimum distance of ten (10) feet from energized high-voltage conductors shall be always maintained between the conductors and the operator and platform equipment. - o Ensure that the work platform is elevated only on a firm and level surface. - o Ensure that the load and its distribution on the platform are in accordance with the manufacturer's rated capacity.
-The manufacturer's recommended load limits shall never be exceeded. - Ensure that outriggers and stabilizers are used if the manufacturer's instructions require their use. - Ensure that guardrails are properly installed, and gates or openings are closed. - Before and during driving while the platform is elevated, the operator will: - o Be required to look in the direction of, and keep a clear view of, the path of travel and assure that the path of travel is firm and level. - o Maintain a safe distance from obstacles, debris, drop-offs, holes, depressions, ramps, or other hazards to safe elevated travel. - Maintain a safe distance from overhead obstacles. - The operator will limit travel speed according to conditions.
-Conditions to be observed are Ground surface, congestion, slope, location of personnel, and other factors that may create a hazard of collision or injury to personnel. - Stunt driving and horseplay is not permitted. - Personnel will maintain a firm footing on the platform while working thereon.
+- Only trained and authorized personnel shall be permitted to operate the work platform.
+Before each elevation of the work platform, the operator will: - Check for overhead obstructions and high-voltage conductors.
+A minimum distance of ten (10) feet from energized high-voltage conductors shall always be maintained between the conductors and the operator and platform equipment. - Ensure that the work platform is elevated only on a firm and level surface. - Ensure that the load and its distribution on the platform are in accordance with the manufacturer's rated capacity.
+The manufacturer's recommended load limits shall never be exceeded. - Ensure that outriggers and stabilizers are used if the manufacturer's instructions require their use. - Ensure that guardrails are properly installed, and gates or openings are closed. - Before and during driving while the platform is elevated, the operator will: - Be required to look in the direction of, and keep a clear view of, the path of travel and assure that the path of travel is firm and level. - Maintain a safe distance from obstacles, debris, drop-offs, holes, depressions, ramps, or other hazards to safe elevated travel. - o Maintain a safe distance from overhead obstacles. - The operator will limit travel speed according to conditions.
+Conditions to be observed are ground surface, congestion, slope, location of personnel, and other factors that may create a hazard of collision or injury to personnel. - Stunt driving and horseplay is not permitted. - Personnel will maintain a firm footing on the platform while working thereon.
 Safety harness and connecting devices attached to manufacturer-approved anchorage points will be used in cases where employees need to leave the platform to access work.
-Free climbing is only allowed in the set up and disassembly of fall arrest system.

-Use of railings or planks, ladders, or any other device on the work platform for achieving additional height shall be prohibited.

-The operator will immediately report defects or malfunctions which become evident during operation and shall stop use of the work platform until correction has been made.
+Free climbing is only allowed in the set up and disassembly of fall arrest system. - Use of railings or planks, ladders, or any other device on the work platform for achieving additional height shall be prohibited. - The operator will immediately report defects or malfunctions which become evident during operation and shall stop use of the work platform until correction has been made. - Altering or disabling of safety devices or interlocks is prohibited. - Care shall be taken to prevent ropes, electric cords, hoses, etc., from tangling with the work platform when the platform is being elevated, lowered, or moved.

-- Altering or disabling of safety devices or interlocks is prohibited. - Care shall be taken to prevent ropes, electric cords, hoses, etc., from tangling with the work platform when the platform is being elevated, - lowered, or moved. - Work platform rated capacities shall not be exceeded when loads are transferred to the platform at elevated heights. - The operator shall ensure that the area surrounding the work platform is clear of personnel and equipment before lowering the platform.
+- Work platform rated capacities shall not be exceeded when loads are transferred to the platform at elevated heights. - The operator shall ensure that the area surrounding the work platform is clear of personnel and equipment before lowering the platform.

-There are two types of personnel lifts, boom lifts and scissor lifts.
+There are two types of personnel lifts, Group B (boom lifts) and Group A (scissor lifts).

-Boom Lift Requirements
+Group B - Lift Requirements